awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-mw-register.md

 1. In the **Targets** section, identify the instances on which you want to run this operation by specifying tags, selecting instances manually, or specifying a resource group\.
 **Note**
-If you choose to select instances manually, and an instance you expect to see is not included in the list, see [Where are my instances?](troubleshooting-remote-commands.md#where-are-instances) for troubleshooting tips\.
+If you choose to select instances manually, and an instance you expect to see is not included in the list, see [Some of my instances are missing](troubleshooting-remote-commands.md#where-are-instances) for troubleshooting tips\.

 1. \(Optional\) For **Rate control**:
    + For **Concurrency**, specify either a number or a percentage of instances on which to run the command at the same time\.